Abdeladim-Fadlane/42cursus-ft_transcendence/README.md

 - [Docker](https://www.docker.com/)

 ### Installation & Usage
-**Note:** Remote authentication is currently not functional due to privacy concerns related to environment variables.
+**Note:** Remote authentication is currently not functional due to privacy concerns related to the environment variables (You need to obtain you client_id and client_secret from intra API)

 1. **Clone the repository:**
    ```bash